 Which Schools Offer Dental X-Ray Courses?

 Dental x-ray courses are offered as part of both dental assistant and dental hygienist programs.
 Read on to learn about schools that offer dental x-ray courses.
-Schools offering Dental Technician degrees can also be found in these popular choices.

 Dental X-Ray Courses

-Pima Medical Institute, Quinsigamond Community College, Davis Applied Technical College, Bergen Community College, Manor College and Austin Community College are among the institutions with dental assisting or hygiene programs that feature X-Ray courses.
+Pima Medical Institute, Quinsigamond Community College, Davis Applied Technical College, Bergen Community College, Manor College, and Austin Community College are among the institutions with dental assisting or hygiene programs that feature X-Ray courses.

 Important Facts About Dental X-ray Education Programs